-2007 Annual Survey of the Mathematical Sciences
+2008 Annual Survey of the Mathematical Sciences

-(First Report, Part II)
+(First Report, Part II) with corrections

-Report on the 2007-2008 Faculty Salaries
+Report on the 2008-2009 Faculty Salaries

-Polly Phipps, James W. Maxwell, and Colleen Rose
+Polly Phipps, James W. Maxwell, and Colleen A. Rose

-This report of the 2007 Annual Survey provides information on the distribution of 2007-2008 academic-year salaries for tenured and tenure-track faculty at four-year mathematical sciences departments in the U.S. The information is gathered from departments using a questionnaire initially distributed in June of 2007.
-This year's salary report includes, for the first time, separate reporting on the salaries of newly appointed tenure-track assistant professors.
+This report of the 2008 Annual Survey provides information on the distribution of 2008-2009 academic-year salaries for tenured and tenure-track faculty at four-year mathematical sciences departments in the U.S. The information is gathered from departments using a questionnaire initially distributed in June of 2008.
+This year's salary report includes, for the second time, separate reporting on the salaries of newly appointed tenure-track assistant professors.
 This report has traditionally appeared as part of the First Report of the Annual Survey, published in recent years in the February issue of Notices of the American Mathematical Society.

-The 2007 Annual Survey represents the fifty-first in an annual series begun in 1957 by the American Mathematical Society.
-The 2007 Survey is under the direction of the Data Committee, a joint committee of the American Mathematical Society, the American Statistical Association, the Institute of Mathematical Statistics, the Mathematical Association of America, and the Society of Industrial and Applied Mathematics.
-The current members of this committee are Richard Cleary, Amy Cohen-Corwin, Richard M. Dudley, John W. Hagood, Abbe H. Herzig, Donald R. King, David J. Lutzer, James W. Maxwell (ex officio), Bart Ng, Polly Phipps (chair), David E. Rohrlich, and Henry Schenck.
+The Annual Survey series begun in 1957 by the American Mathematical Society is currently under the direction of the Data Committee, a joint committee of the American Mathematical Society, the American Statistical Association, the Institute of Mathematical Statistics, the Mathematical Association of America, and the Society of Industrial and Applied Mathematics.
+The current members of this committee are Richard Cleary, Richard M. Dudley, John W. Hagood, Abbe H. Herzig, Ellen Kirkman, David J. Lutzer, Joanna Mitro, James W. Maxwell (ex officio), Bart Ng, Polly Phipps (chair), Douglas Ravenel, Jianguo (Tony) Sun, and Marie Vitulli.
 The committee is assisted by AMS survey analyst Colleen A. Rose.
 Comments or suggestions regarding this Survey Report may be directed to the committee.